ETFs vs. index funds: Key similarities and differences

 Another benefit of both index funds and ETFs is strong long-term performance.
 An active fund manager or stock picker might make a few winning trades here and there; few, though, can do so for a sustained period and beat the market.
 Over a five-year period, nearly 80 percent of active fund managers fail to meet or even beat their benchmark.

 Meanwhile, index funds and ETFs provide more consistent performance that wins in the long run.
 The S&P 500, for example, has historically returned about 10 percent per year, on average.
+This makes index funds and ETFs solid long-term investments.

 Key differences between ETFs and index funds